pelamfi/pelam-scala-csv/readme.md

 There are other CSV reading libraries and writing a CSV parser from scratch is not very difficult.

-However, the specialty of this library is the higher level "table oriented" API.
+However, the specialty of this library is the higher level *table oriented* API.

 The higher level API helps in processing complex spreadsheets as well as detecting and handling differences in the CSV syntax.
 Such differences are common because the CSV is not a